 One limitation is they can’t share photos or videos with everyone without going through you.
 It feels more like one-sided communication, which is ideal for regular classroom use.
 If you are moving more towards a digital learning model, students and parents may feel more limited.

 Since many adults are already on Facebook, creating a private Facebook Group may be a great communication tool for your classroom.
 You add daily activities and links.
 This communication tool is a great place to share pictures, videos, and more.
 Best yet, your students and families can communicate and POST with you, if you allow it, making this feel more like a learning community.

 If this idea intrigues you, I suggest checking out this post by Simply Kinder to guide you.
 I suggest making the group searchable but private.
 This means parents can find it and ask to join, but no one outside the group can see anything.
 Adding parents who you are not friends with is also easier if you make it searchable.
-We recommend the administration on the group being the only ones who accept new members as well.
+We recommend the administration of the group is the only one who accepts new members as well.

 This type of group limits those families who do not have a Facebook Page.
 You may want to ask ahead of time if each one of your families has Facebook.
-I also suggest NOT adding anyone but parents of students to this group.
-I am using this platform right now and my parents feel it is very easy and user friendly.
+I also suggest NOT adding anyone but the parents of students to this group.
+I am using this platform right now and my parents feel it is very easy and user-friendly.

 This website and app are amazing.
 They advertise as a “learning loop” between teachers and families.
-Although you can get many aspects of this app and site for free, there are levels within SeeSaw, some that cost money.
+Although you can get many aspects of this app and site for free, there are levels within SeeSaw, some of which cost money.
 Students can work on digital learning activities, add them to a portfolio, and even record videos and send them to you.
-This platform is powerful and very student friendly.
+This platform is powerful and very student-friendly.

 Websites Like Blogger

 This may seem old school, but you can build your own classroom website.
 This may take a little more techie know-how and effort at first, but it may be exactly what you are looking for.
 Blogger is a free way to build a blog that you can use as a classroom website.